 After You've Moved Into a New Role in Security

 As the new Security Leader, or an existing one with new responsibilities, how do you engage the business?
-To be successful seek the responsibility and authority to align security with the vision and mission of the business.
+To be successful, seek the responsibility and authority to align security with the vision and mission of the business.
 Security leaders at any level should look for opportunities to be both creative and productive for the business.
 The following are some thoughts on how to approach this.

 Meet with business leaders at all levels.
 Focus on their business challenges (not security challenges) and aim to do this at least every 18-24 months.

-You are in the company primarily to do three things: Make it safer, more secure and more profitable.
+You are in the company primarily to do three things: make it safer, make it more secure, and make it more profitable.

-Understand the Business and its InfrastructureUnderstand how the business is run and how it measures success.
+Understand how the business is run and how it measures success.
 Learning the scope of its operations and product lines and speed of operation can be daunting.
 Often security is not included in these activities.
 Find ways to break this barrier.

 Tip: Aim for understanding potential security issues and you will never be surprised.
 Then be committed to continually tweaking those improvements as you and your team move forward.

 Learning a business' culture is essential before making substantive recommendations.

 Your initial assessment needs to be unbiased.
 Seek recognized mentors outside your function or company.
 Seek those that have "been there and done that" in both business and security.
-Recruit security team members who are lifelong learners focused on being business partners, and can relate to executives' issues as well as contract workers.
+Recruit security team members who are lifelong learners focused on being business partners and who can relate to executives' issues as well as contract workers.

-Tip: Engage with your business leaders and ask to join them at executive business meetings to learn both day to day and longer-term business issues and plans.
+Tip: Engage with your business leaders and ask to join them at executive business meetings to learn both day-to-day and longer-term business issues and plans.

-No matter how much experience you have it will pay enormous dividends to bring in someone who has "been there and done that" to offer perspective when starting on a new leadership position.
+No matter how much experience you have, it will pay enormous dividends to bring in someone who has "been there and done that" to offer perspective when starting on a new leadership position.
 Just having someone to discuss or review plans with can help make sure you get off on the right foot.

 For more information on this topic see Security Leadership: Development